Echoece/Shaiya/ep6/readme.md

 **contents**

 * ct file that blocks pets, wings, and costumes from being equipped or switched in pvp zones
-* item mall dll that reads the account username and password from Db.ini (possibly unstable)
+* item mall dll that reads the account username and password from Db.ini (don't use it live)

 **warning**